azavea/climate-change-api/doc/source/api_reference/indicator.rst

 Indicator Parameters
 ____________________

-Indicator object(s) are returned by `Indicator list`_ and `Indicator detail`_.
+Indicator objects are returned by `Indicator list`_ and `Indicator detail`_.
 The Indicator object describes all query parameters available for that indicator.
 Each parameter in the ``Indicator.parameters`` array is an object with the form:

 .. json:object:: IndicatorParam